FrancescoBoi/Client-Server-in-Python/README.md

 The first client that has all the 15 numbers drawn wins the game and send a message to the server to communicate the event.
 Then,the server informs all the clients that the game is over.
 The clients disconnect while the server stays on and waits for other clients to start a new game.

 ### Launch the client-server Tombola application
-To launch the program, type the command
+To launch the program, type the command:

 ```
 python tombolaServer.py
 ```

-Then launch all the clients you want by opening each time a new Terminal with
+Then launch all the clients you want by opening each time a new Terminal with:

 ```
 python tombolaClient.py
 ```